shajiakhan/lab-docs/labs/openstack/internetworking-basics-two-routers.md

 ## Create your routers

 >Use the below values/inputs [while following the general instructions on how to create a router in OpenStack Dashboard here](../../tasks/openstack/create-router.md).
 Be sure you use the values specified below and not the ones in the general instructions.
+Adjust values below if using your own network planning.

 ### Create first router (router-1) that connects network-1 with network-2